 - Alcohol doesn’t fully evaporate when cooking, so ensure your guests can safely consume alcohol and avoid using excessive amounts.

 - Steer clear of open flames!
 Some alcohol will always remain after cooking, so keep food away from them unless you’re adept at handling flames.

 - When cooking near an open fire, exercise caution and have fire blankets or extinguishers nearby.

 Is It Good To Cook Meat With Beer?

 Marinating meat in beer softens the meat and adds a wealth of flavors.
-Beer is also nutrient-rich, as previously mentioned.

 Beer is packed with enzymes that help break down fibrous strands in the meat, essentially tenderizing it.
 This results in more tender and flavorful meat.